UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 In this example above, due to `deafultProps`, although `propBool` isn’t stated, it will automatically be assigned the value **true**.

-> 😕 Confused?
+{: .confused}
 Let us know how we can help and improve this section!
 Feel free to check out the link [here](https://www.freecodecamp.org/news/how-to-use-proptypes-in-react/) as well, we mentioned the main propTypes you’ll need but there are others that you can look into!

 ### Handling Events